-The purpose of the Pennsylvania Juvenile Collateral Consequences Checklist is to provide attorneys, judges and other juvenile justice professionals with the most current information available on the short term and long term consequences of juvenile adjudications of delinquency.
+The purpose of the Pennsylvania Collateral Consequences Checklist is to provide attorneys, judges, and other juvenile justice professionals with the most current information available on the short term and long term consequences of juvenile adjudications of delinquency.
 It is the responsibility of defense attorneys to explain to clients and their families the consequences of delinquency adjudications prior to proceeding with consent decrees, adjudicatory hearings or admissions colloquies.

-Summary of Pennsylvania Juvenne Conateral Consequences Checklist 1.
+Summary of Pennsylvania Juvenile Collateral Consequences Checklist 1.
 Adjudication of Delinquency A delinquency adjudication is not an adult conviction but is often treated like one.
-2. Employment Opportunities A child's ability to obtain employment or acquire licenses for certain professions may be hindered by a delinquency adjudication.
-3. Records Open to the Public Juvenile records are open to the public if a 12 or 13 year old child is adjudicated delinquent of certain very serious offenses, or if a child who is 14 years old or older is adjudicated delinquent of ANY felony offense.
-4. Juvenile Court Open to the Public Juvenile courts are open to the public if a child is 12 years old and charged with certain very serious offenses or the child is 14 years old or older and charged with ANY felony offense.
+2. Records Open to the Public Juvenile records are open to the public if a 12 or 13 year old child is adjudicated delinquent of certain very serious offenses, or if a child who is 14 years old or older is adjudicated delinquent of ANY felony offense.
+3. Juvenile Court Open to the Public Juvenile courts are open to the public if a child is 12 years old and charged with certain very serious offenses or the child is 14 years old or older and charged with ANY felony offense.
+4. Employment Opportunities A child's ability to obtain employment or acquire licenses for certain professions may be hindered by a delinquency adjudication.
 5. Public Housing A delinquency adjudication may affect access to public housing.
-6. Military A deliquency adjudication may affect a young person's ability to enlist in the military.
-7. Carrying a Firearm Children adjudicated delinquent of certain very serious offenses will be prevented from carrying a firearm when they are otherwise legally permitted to do so.
+6. Access to Schools Children may be expelled from school for delinquency adjudications for certain offenses, and information about delinquency adjudications will be sent to the next school to which they transfer.
+7. Access to Higher Education An adjudication of delinquency may need to be reported on some college applications, but does not bar access to federal financial aid for higher education.